Intrinsic termination: Mechanism

-Inhibition of Intrinsic Termination
+Inhibition

 In terms of inhibitors of intrinsic termination, much is still unknown.
 One of the few examples that is known is bacteriophage protein 7.
 This is made up of 3.4A and 4.0A cryo-EM structures of P7-NusA-TEC and P7-TEC.
 This bacteriophage protein 7 stops transcription termination by blocking the RNA polymerase (RNAP) RNA-exit channel and impeding RNA-hairpin formation at the intrinsic terminator.
 Furthermore, bacteriophage protein 7 inhibits RNAP-clamp motions.
 Shortening the C-terminal half-helix of the RNAP slightly decreases the inhibitory activity.
 These RNAP clamp motions have been targeted by some other inhibitors of bacterial RNAP.
 These inhibitors include myxopyronin, corallopyronin, and ripostatin.
 These work by inhibiting isomerization.

+Beyond bacteria

+RNA polymerases in all three domains of life have some version of factor-independent termination.
+All of them use poly-uracil tracts, though the exact mechanisms and accessory sequences vary.
+In archaea and eukaryotes, there appears to be no requirement of a hairpin.

-In Prokaryotes: Archaea vs Eubacteria
+Archaea

-Archaeal transcription shares eukaryotic and prokaryotic ties.
+Archaeal transcription shares eukaryotic and bacterial ties.
 With eukaryotes, it shares similarities with its initiation factors that help transcription identify appropriate sequences such as TATA box homologs as well as factors that maintain transcription elongation.
-However, additional transcription factors similar to those found in prokaryotes are needed for the whole process to occur.
+However, additional transcription factors similar to those found in bacteria are needed for the whole process to occur.

 In terms of transcription termination, the archaeal genome is unique in that it is sensitive to both intrinsic termination and factor-dependent termination.
 Bioinformatic analysis has shown that approximately half of the genes and operons in Archaea arrange themselves into signals or contain signals for intrinsic termination.
-Archaeal RNA polymerase is responsive to intrinsic signals both in vivo and in vitro such as the poly-U-Rich regions.
-However, unlike typical prokaryotic intrinsic termination, no specific RNA structure or hairpin is needed.
+Archaeal RNA polymerase is responsive to intrinsic signals both in vivo and in vitro such as the poly-U-rich regions.
+However, unlike bacterial intrinsic termination, no specific RNA structure or hairpin is needed.
 The surrounding environment and other genome factors can still influence the termination.